History

 Current state

-Until now only the southern part of the defensive wall with partially preserved semicircular tower has survived from the castle.
-The partially preserved eastern tower and lower, rebuilt part of the keep with spurs is also visible.
-In recent years, renovation works were carried out and castle was opened to visitors in 2015.
-A restaurant, a hotel, an outdoor concert hall and a heritage center with educational facilities were opened there.
+Until now only the southern part of the defensive wall with a partially preserved semicircular tower has survived from the castle, significantly transformed in the 19th century.
+The partially preserved two eastern towers and the lower, rebuilt part of the keep with batter are also visible.
+In recent years, renovation works have been carried out on the monument, which was opened to visitors in 2015.
+A restaurant, hotel, open-air concert hall and a heritage centre with educational facilities have been opened there.
+There are no traces of the medieval development of the outer bailey and the town defensive walls visible on the surface today.

 bibliography: